-In the case of an Event of Default described in the foregoing clauses (7) and (8) with respect to CCO Holdings, all outstanding Notes will become due and payable immediately without further action or notice.
-If any other Event of Default occurs and is continuing, the trustee or the holders of at least 25% in principal amount of the then outstanding Notes may declare the Notes to be due and payable immediately.
+In the case of an Event of Default described in the foregoing clauses (7) and (8) with respect to CIH, the Accreted Value of and accrued and unpaid cash interest on all series of outstanding CIH Notes will become due and payable immediately without further action or notice.
+If any other Event of Default occurs and is continuing, the trustee or the holders of at least 25% in principal amount of all of the series of CIH Notes to which such Event of Default relates may declare the Accreted Value of and accrued and unpaid cash interest on such series of the CIH Notes to be due and payable immediately.

-Holders of the Notes may not enforce the Indenture or the Notes except as provided in the Indenture.
-Subject to certain limitations, the holders of a majority in principal amount of the then outstanding Notes may direct the trustee in its exercise of any trust or power.
-The trustee may withhold from holders of the Notes notice of any continuing Default or Event of Default under the Indenture (except a Default or Event of Default relating to the payment of principal or interest) if it determines that withholding notice is in their interest.
+Holders of the CIH Notes may not enforce the CIH Indenture or the CIH Notes except as provided in the CIH Indenture.
+Subject to certain limitations, the holders of a majority in principal amount of the then outstanding CIH Notes may direct the trustee in its exercise of any trust or power.
+The trustee may withhold from holders of the CIH Notes of any series notice of any continuing Default or Event of Default under the CIH Indenture (except a Default or Event of Default relating to the payment of principal or interest) if it determines that withholding notice is in their interest.

-The holders of a majority in aggregate principal amount of the Notes then outstanding by notice to the trustee may on behalf of the holders of all of the Notes waive any existing Default or Event of Default and its consequences under the Indenture except a continuing Default or Event of Default in the payment of interest on, or the principal of, or premium, if any, on, the Notes.
+The holders of a majority in aggregate principal amount of all of the series of the CIH Notes to which such Default or Event of Default relates then outstanding by notice to the trustee may on behalf of the holders of all of the CIH Notes of such series waive any existing Default or Event of Default and its consequences under the CIH Indenture except a continuing Default or Event of Default in the payment of interest on, or the principal of, or premium, if any, on, such CIH Notes.

-The Issuers will be required to deliver to the trustee annually a statement regarding compliance with the Indenture.
-Upon becoming aware of any Default or Event of Default, the Issuers will be required to deliver to the trustee a statement specifying such Default or Event of Default and what action the Issuers are taking or propose to take with respect thereto.
+The Issuers are required to deliver to the trustee annually a statement regarding compliance with the CIH Indenture.
+Upon becoming aware of any Default or Event of Default, the Issuers are required to deliver to the trustee a statement specifying such Default or Event of Default and what action the Issuers are taking or propose to take with respect thereto.